jcelerier/cninja/README.md

-# cninja - an opinionated frontend to cmake
+# cninja - an opinionated cmake configuration manager
 ![Build status](https://github.com/jcelerier/cninja/workflows/Build/badge.svg)

 A project trying to set 22th century defaults to CMake calls, with a simplified syntax for the most common needs during development and an emphasis on build speed.